RonakDabade/Quark_Membership/README.md

 4. Write a program to find the second largest number in an array.
 5. Write a program to check if a given string is an anagram of another string.

-#### Challenging Questions
-1. Write a program to simulate a simple ATM machine using `switch-case` and loops.
-The options should include:
-   - Check Balance
-   - Withdraw Money
-   - Deposit Money
-   - Exit
-2. Write a program to find all pairs of integers in an array whose sum equals a given number.

 ---

 ### How to Use This Repository